amorinocodes/DECO2017-Blog---Amorino/posts/Week9.md

   - Wireframes
 ---

-## The design problem with a flat model

-The first data model I sketched treated a "find" as a single record: ingredient name, store name, suburb, availability status, and a description.
-This is intuitive if you think about the app as a submission form.
-Someone finds pandan at a store, they post it, it shows up on the map as a pin.

-The problem appears when you try to query it.
-If a user taps an ingredient in a recipe and wants to see where to buy it, the query has to scan every record and match on a text string.
-The same ingredient appears across many records, one per store, per user submission, potentially per week if multiple people report the same find.
-That is brittle and leads to inconsistent search results.
-More critically, it makes the ingredient-to-map link from the recipe detail screen unreliable: tapping "galangal" might surface six different records for the same store depending on how the name was entered.

-Normalising the model (ingredients as their own table, locations as a join between ingredients and stores) makes the query a clean join and makes the ingredient the stable reference point.
-The recipe detail link works correctly because ingredients are uniquely identified entities, not duplicated text strings.
+## Working from the ERD

+Natasha completed the ERD at the end of last week.
+Five tables: users, recipes, ingredients, recipe_ingredients, and ingredient_locations.
+The key structural decision was separating ingredients from their locations so that a single ingredient entity can have multiple store pins, and adding a new store location automatically surfaces in every recipe that uses that ingredient.

+My job this week was to refine the wireframes against that structure, specifically the recipe detail screen, which needed to link from an ingredient in a recipe to the map filtered to stores carrying that ingredient.
+Getting that interaction right required me to actually understand the join path: recipe references ingredients through recipe_ingredients, and store availability is attached to ingredients via ingredient_locations.
+So the path from a recipe ingredient tap to a filtered map view crosses two joins.

+That is not something you can draw correctly without knowing what sits underneath.
+The wireframe I had from week 8 assumed a flatter structure, and it needed updating once the ERD was finalised.

 ![SEAblings ERD showing the full data model for the application](./assets/images/ERD%20SEABLINGS.png)

 ## What the data separation revealed about the requirement

-Getting to that normalised model forced me to sharpen the requirements statement.
+Going through the ERD in detail sharpened something I had left vague in the requirements.
 The application is not a list of ingredient finds.
 It is a database of ingredient availability that a community collaboratively maintains.
-Those sound similar but they have different functional implications.
+Those sound similar but the functional implications are different.

 A list of finds grows indefinitely and goes stale at the edges.
-A database of availability is something that is updated, confirmed, and flagged.
+A database of availability is something that gets updated, confirmed, and flagged.
 The requirement is not "let users submit ingredient finds" but "let users maintain a live map of ingredient availability."
-The submission form is just the interface for that requirement, not the requirement itself.
+The submission form is just the interface for that requirement.

-This distinction changed the scope.
-If the functional requirement is maintenance rather than submission, then a mechanism for confirming or flagging stale entries is as important as a mechanism for creating new ones.
-That is an update operation that was not in my wireframes.
-I added an availability confirmation option to the map pin bottom sheet, a simple thumbs-up that refreshes the "last confirmed" date on an ingredient_location record, because the requirement now explicitly needs it.
+This distinction changes the scope.
+If the core requirement is maintenance rather than submission, then a mechanism for confirming or flagging stale entries matters as much as the creation flow.
+I added an availability confirmation option to the map pin bottom sheet — a thumbs-up that refreshes the "last confirmed" date on an ingredient_location record — because the requirement now explicitly needs it.

 ![Ingredient and store location relationship in the data model](./assets/images/Ingredients:StoreERD.png)

-## The accessibility implication

-This week I also started thinking about the map interaction for users who do not use pointer-based navigation.
+## Evaluation plan

+Natasha finalised the evaluation plan this week.
+It covers three areas.
+Usability: think-aloud sessions with three to five South East Asian students, recruited from the target community.
+Performance: Lighthouse audits targeting under one second load time.
+Accessibility: WAVE and axe DevTools audits against WCAG 2.1 AA.

+The think-aloud method suits this use case because the key interactions (browsing the map, contributing an ingredient find) involve decisions that are hard to observe in silence.
+A participant who silently completes a task tells you whether the task is completable.
+A participant who thinks aloud tells you what they expected to find and where they looked first, which is the information that drives interface improvements.

+## Data responsibility

+The group also worked through the privacy and data handling questions that had been left open.
+Session handling goes through BlaBla Corp's existing login system, which means we are not storing passwords directly.
+The session cookie is strictly necessary for the app to function, so no consent banner is required under current requirements — unless we add analytics later, at which point that changes.

+These are not glamorous decisions but they matter.
+Getting them wrong at the architecture stage creates legal and ethical problems that are significantly harder to fix after implementation.

+## Accessibility implications for the posting flow

+I also reviewed the accessibility implications of the posting flow and the colour approach this week.
 The map pin model is entirely visual: you see pins, you tap one, you get a bottom sheet.
-A screen reader user has no way to navigate a map by spatial exploration.
+A screen reader user cannot navigate a map by spatial exploration.

-The implication is that the ingredient availability data must also be accessible through a non-map interface, a list or a search that returns the same location information.
-This is not a nice-to-have for accessibility compliance.
-WCAG 2.1 Success Criterion 2.1.1 (Keyboard) and the broader intent of SC 1.3.3 (Sensory Characteristics) establish that content cannot rely solely on visual position or interaction.
-The map is the primary interface, but it cannot be the only one.

-This adds a functional requirement I had not explicitly stated: the list view and the map view are two surfaces for the same data, and both must work independently.
-The map is the richer experience; the list is the accessible baseline.
-Planning for that now is cheaper than retrofitting it after implementation.
+The implication is that the ingredient availability data must be accessible through a non-map interface as well.
+This is not optional.
+WCAG 2.1 SC 2.1.1 (Keyboard) and SC 1.3.3 (Sensory Characteristics) establish that content cannot rely solely on visual position or spatial interaction.
+The list view and the map view need to be two independent surfaces for the same data.
+Planning for that now is cheaper than retrofitting it later.

+For colour contrast, the warm palette direction I had started sketching needed to be checked against AA thresholds before it was committed.
+Brown text on cream surfaces passes at the values I was working with, but it is a narrower margin than black-on-white and needs to be tested rather than assumed.

 ![Posting flow wireframe showing form structure and bottom navigation](./assets/images/Wireframes%20-%20Post:Profile%20.png)

-## What this changed about the wireframes

-The posting flow wireframe needed updating once the data model was clear.
-The submission form for an ingredient find asks for the ingredient (selected from the ingredients table, not free text), the store (with postcode), and an optional description.
-The controlled vocabulary for ingredients is what makes the search and map filtering reliable.
-If users can enter "pandan" or "pandan leaves" or "bai toey" as free text, the data fragments immediately.

-Requiring users to select from a controlled list is a constraint that feels more limiting in the submission flow than a free-text field, but it is the constraint that makes the rest of the application work.